emafree/f2-commander/docs/features.md

  - Navigation

    - [x] Save user's choises between restarts (hidden files toggle, dirs first, etc.)
+     - [ ] Show current value (on or off) in the Command Palette item description
    - [ ] Consistent cursor positioning
      - [x] ... on the source directory when navigating "up"
      - [ ] ... on the source link when navigating back from symlink